Data Protection Policy

 References in this Policy to “us”, “we” and “our” are to GLASS.
 References to “you”, “yourself” and “your” are to each Member to whom this Policy applies.

 We recognise that you have an important role to play in achieving these aims.
 It is your responsibility, therefore, to familiarise yourself with this Policy and to apply and implement its requirements when processing any personal data.
-Please pay special attention to sections 14,15 and 16 as these set out the practical day to day actions that you must adhere to when working or volunteering for the club.
+Please pay special attention to sections 14,15 and 16 as these set out the practical day to day actions that you must adhere to when working or volunteering for the association.

 Data protection law is a complex area.
 This Policy has been designed to ensure that you are aware of the legal requirements imposed on you and on us and to give you practical guidance on how to comply with them.
 This Policy also sets out the consequences of failing to comply with these legal requirements.
 However, this Policy is not an exhaustive statement of data protection law nor of our or your responsibilities in relation to data protection.